dimitri-nicolo/calico/README.md

 * Add the k8s-facing resource types to `pkg/apis/projectcalico/v3/types.go`.
 This
   will be similar to the types above, except the metadata fields indicate how to pack/unpack json data.
-The contents will essentially the Calico v3 resource type.
+The contents will essentially use the Calico v3 resource type.
 For example:

   ```